Icinga/icinga2/doc/11-cli-commands.md

 More information can be found in the [troubleshooting](15-troubleshooting.md#list-configuration-objects) section.

     # icinga2 object --help
-    icinga2 - The Icinga 2 network monitoring daemon (version: v2.5.0)
+    icinga2 - The Icinga 2 network monitoring daemon (version: v2.6.0)

     Usage:
       icinga2 <command> [<arguments>]

     Supported commands:
       * object list (lists all objects)

     Global options:
-      -h [ --help ]          show this help message
-      -V [ --version ]       show version information --color                use VT100 color codes even when stdout is not a terminal
+      -h [ --help ]             show this help message -V [ --version ]          show version information --color                   use VT100 color codes even when stdout is not a terminal
       -D [ --define ] arg       define a constant
       -a [ --app ] arg          application library name (default: icinga) -l [ --library ] arg      load a library
-      -I [ --include ] arg   add include search directory -x [ --log-level ] arg specify the log level for the console log
+      -I [ --include ] arg      add include search directory -x [ --log-level ] arg    specify the log level for the console log.

-    Command options:
+                                The valid value is either debug, notice, information (default), warning, or critical
+      -X [ --script-debugger ]  whether to enable the script debugger

     Report bugs at <https://dev.icinga.org/>
     Icinga home page: <https://www.icinga.org/>

 ## <a id="cli-command-pki"></a> CLI command: Pki

 Provides the CLI commands to

-* generate a new local CA
+* generate a new certificate authority (CA)
 * generate a new CSR or self-signed certificate
 * sign a CSR and return a certificate
 * save a master certificate manually
 * request a signed certificate from the master
 * generate a new ticket for the client setup

-This functionality is used by the [node setup/wizard](11-cli-commands.md#cli-command-pki) CLI commands too.
+This functionality is used by the [node setup/wizard](11-cli-commands.md#cli-command-node) CLI commands.
+You will need them in the [distributed monitoring chapter](6-distributed-monitoring.md#distributed-monitoring).

     # icinga2 pki --help
-    icinga2 - The Icinga 2 network monitoring daemon (version: v2.5.0)
+    icinga2 - The Icinga 2 network monitoring daemon (version: v2.6.0)

     Usage:
       icinga2 <command> [<arguments>]

     Supported commands:
       * pki new-ca (sets up a new CA)
       * pki new-cert (creates a new CSR)